 5. AdThrive

-AdThrive is ideal for large, niche forums with high monthly traffic.
-It offers premium advertisers and high CPMs, making it less suitable for small forums with under 100k visits per month.
-Approval requires strict compliance with content policies.
-The network excels in video ads and responsive placements.
+AdThrive is best suited for large, niche forums with strong and consistent monthly traffic.
+It provides access to premium advertisers and high CPMs, which makes it less suitable for forums with under 100k monthly visits.
+The approval process is strict and requires full compliance with content and quality guidelines.
+AdThrive performs especially well with video ads and responsive placements.
+It is a strong option for established forums focused on long-term revenue growth.

 Key Features: